Filmstrip: Film production

 By the later part of the 1960s, firms such as Warren Schloat Productions, CBS, The New York Times Company, Scott Education, Coronet Films, Sunburst Media, and Guidance Associates were producing titles featuring photographs by famous artists and of notable events with a synchronized audio track.
 The music and narration for the filmstrip originally came on a vinyl record.

 There were filmstrips produced in many different subject areas including music, art, language arts, math, business and home economics.
 Filmstrips in the science, career, vocational and technical subject areas were produced by such firms as Bergwall Productions and Prentice Hall Media (formerly Warren Schloat Productions).

 Home entertainment

 In the early 1950s production companies started producing filmstrips for home entertainment.
 There were a number of filmstrips from Disney and the Society for Visual Education Inc.(Chicago), among other.

 Eastern Europe production

 Film strips were popular in the USSR because movie projectors and VCRs were not in common use until the early 1990s.
 A great number of films were produced by the "Diafilm" studio.
+The majority of these films did not have supplementary audio, but were instead captioned.
 Many filmstrips were produced by "cinematographic studios" in former Soviet bloc countries such as Poland and Hungary during the 1950s and 1960s.

 In Greece they were known and sold by the name "tainies Argo Film" (Argo Film movies) from the name of the company (Argo Film) that translated the scripts into Greek and organized the productions' distribution in Greece.
 The titles included children's stories, fairy tales, Greek history, Christianity, adventure, science fiction and war stories.